CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab4.md

 ## Task 3: Generate code by chat that uses Terraform to deploy resources to Azure

+Generate a Terraform script to deploy a storage account to Azure and save it as terraform.tf.

 1. Back in the Chat window, let us try to generate a terraform code.
 Enter for instance, type "Write a Terraform code for deploying a storage account to Azure with the code explanation" and hit enter.

 1. GitHub Copilot Chat will process your question and provide an answer, with code suggestions when appropriate, in the chat window.